MHBalsmeier/GAME_archived/README.md

 	./compile.sh

-Before being able to run the model, however, you need to create a grid file, a surface properties file and an initial state.
+Before being able to run the model, however, you need to create a grid file.
 The handbook gives further information on that.

 ## Fundamental literature